apatel94/AngularApp/README.md

 /js
 /less

-and files: CHANGELOG.md, Gruntfile.js, LICENSE, package.json.
+and files: CHANGELOG.md, Gruntfile.js, LICENSE and package.json.

 Thank you.